The Europeans (1979 film): Writing

 Ruth Prawer Jhabvala wrote a faithful screenplay, lifting most of the dialogue from the novel itself.
 The novel is a succession of small scenes that do not build up to anything particular.
-She added a scene of a ball at the Mr Acton house, to which everything builds up, and from which everything then comes down.
-The meeting of Eugenia's and Mrs. Acton, an isolated incident in the book, is at the center of the ball scene.
-In addition, Ivory liked to have a big party in his film, at which Eugenia begins to recognize that she has no place there, neither with the demure old women who sit in a room off to the side nor with the young couples on the dance floor.
-Jhabvala also provided a new ending in which, as Eugenia prepares to leave in a carriage that Acton puts at her disposal, Mr Brand and Charlotte joyfully speak lines from a book of sermons.
+She added a scene of a ball at the Acton house, giving the story a pivotal point.
+The meeting of Eugenia and Mrs. Acton, an isolated incident in the book, is at the center of the ball scene.
+Ivory liked to have a big party in his film, as a focal point when Eugenia begins to recognize that she is out of place there, both with the demure old women who sit in a room off to the side and with the young couples on the dance floor.
+Jhabvala also provided a new ending in which, as Eugenia prepares to leave in a carriage that Acton puts at her disposal, Mr. Brand and Charlotte joyfully speak lines from a book of sermons.